neuropsychology/neuropsychology.R/Course/Introduction.md

 ### Think different

 R will require from you to think differently.
-Especially if you're used to softwares like STATISTICA, SPSS or SAS.
+Especially if you're used to software like STATISTICA, SPSS or SAS.
-But it's fot the best.
+But it's for the best.

 - It will require and develop a deep knowledge of your data
 - Think in terms of "objects": everything in R is an object: a dataframe, a function, a result, a statistical model etc. An object is basically just a container of information.